wazuh/wazuh-documentation/source/user-manual/user-administration/single-sign-on/administrator/pingone.rst

                validate: false
          ...

 #.
-Restart the Wazuh dashboard service using this command:
+Restart the Wazuh dashboard service.

    .. include:: /_templates/common/restart_dashboard.rst

 #.
 Test the configuration.
-Go to your Wazuh dashboard URL and log in with your Google Workspace account.
+Go to your Wazuh dashboard URL and log in with your Ping One account.